-- Since August 2021: PhD student at the Department of Computational Linguistics
+- August 2021 - now: PhD student at the Department of Computational Linguistics

 - 2019 - 2021: MA in Computational Linguistics and Language Technology (90) and Philosophy (30) at the University of Zurich